wermerb/trumbowyg-ngx/README.md

 You can do that too.
 All you need to do is to pass an `TrumbowygOptions` via `<trumbowyg-ngx-editor [options]="options"></trumbowyg-ngx-editor>` that will override the global configuration for that particular editor instance.

+If you don't want to provide any configuration just import `TrumbowygNgxModule` and the default Trumbowyg's settings will be applied.